-The fire is small and confined to the immediate areas where it started such as in a wastebasket, cushion, small appliance, stove, etc.
+- The fire is small and confined to the immediate areas where is started, such as in a wastebasket, cushion, small appliance, stove top, etc.

-You have had training in use of the extinguisher and are confident that you can operate it effectively.
+- You have had training in use of the extinguisher and are confident you can operate it effectively.

-Remember, if you have the slightest doubt about whether or not to fight the fire – DON’T. Instead, get out, closing the door behind you to slow the spread of the fire.
-You have a well trained and equipped fire department standing by ready to protect you.
+Remember: if you have the slightest doubt about whether or not to fight the fire--don't.
+Instead, get out, closing the door behind you to slow the spread of the fire.
+You have a well-trained and quipped fire department standing by ready to protect you.
 They are professionals, let them do their job.

 Fire extinguishers are not designed to fight a large or spreading fire.
 Even against small fires, they are useful only under the right conditions.
 An extinguisher must be large enough for the fire at hand.
 It must be available and in working order, fully charged.
 The operator should be familiar with the extinguisher so it won’t be necessary to read directions during an emergency.